skaftisveins/Python-GUI-API-Quiz-App-Day-34/README.md

 ### What I learned:

 Fetching API data, working with object instances and methods of classes, organizing code into separate files.
 Wrapping everything in a UI.
-This got me confused couple of times, but I managed to work my way though this ✔
+This got me confused couple of times, but I managed to work my way through this ✔

 <!-- ![grab-landing-page](https://github.com/skaftisveins/Python-Tkinter-Password-Manager-Day-29/blob/master/demo.gif) -->